Skip to main content

 - fromEntities:

-- cluster # Do not restrict traffic within the cluster
+- cluster # Do not restrict intra-cluster traffic

 - toPorts: